-Key Information - for explanato ry notes, se

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 10 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position Rebecca Webber, Trust Admissions Officer

-Amendments after determination The policy document was amended to reflect the school's conversion from community to academy status within the Learning Academy Partnership.
-No changes were made to the oversubscription criteria on academisation.
-The admission authority became the Trust.

-Department for Education schoo l number 878-3154

-Age range 4 to 11

-Type of school Academy, primary school

-Admissions authority Learning Academy Partnership (South-West)

-Normal round intake Reception

-Published Admission Number 20 )24-25 8

-Priority for children to another se etting Tavistock College

-Priority for children from another setting No

-Designated religious character Yes - Church of England

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from า Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply ber 2023 to 15 January 2024

-Decision 16 April 2 024

-When to appeal from 17 N lay 2024 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 May 20 024

-Deadline to hear appeal 26 July 2024

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-Decision within 15 school days of an application

-When to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30
+Text in blue that is underlined like this is a link to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rebecca Webber, Trust Admissions Officer Amendments after determination Troposed Wobbot, Trust Administrate Chiest Department for Education school number 878-3154 Age range 4 to 11 primary school Early Years provision No Type of school Academy Admissions authority Learning Academy Partnership (South-West) Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 8 Priority for children to another setting Tavistock College Priority for children from another setting No Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal Deadline to submit appeal 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal